Pylons/pyramid/docs/narr/advanced-features.rst

 Build Trees of Resources
 ------------------------

 :app:`Pyramid` supports :term:`traversal`, a way of mapping URLs to a concrete :term:`resource tree`.
-If your application naturally consists of an arbitrary heirarchy of different types of content (like a CMS or a Document Management System), traversal is for you.
+If your application naturally consists of an arbitrary hierarchy of different types of content (like a CMS or a Document Management System), traversal is for you.
 If you have a requirement for a highly granular security model ("Jane can edit documents in *this* folder, but not *that* one"), traversal can be a powerful approach.

 .. seealso::